CS3704-VT/Course/Project/README.md

 ## Guidelines

-The only requirement for the project is that it fit into the high-level goal, supporting software engineers and software engineering work.
-Otherwise, you are given the freedom to satisfy this goal however you wish.
+Your project must aim to solve a real-world problem.
+You are free to satisfy this goal however you wish.
 You must work with a team and complete various deliverables throughout the semester.
 Try to be creative when proposing project ideas.

 ### Teams